Joyce DeWitt: Personal life

 DeWitt has never married or had any children.
 She was in a romantic relationship with actor and director Ray Buktenica from 1973 to 1980.

-On July 4, 2009, DeWitt was arrested in El Segundo, California, and cited for DUI.
-She was booked at the police station, cited, and released on her own recognizance.
-On May 27, 2010, she pleaded no contest to one count misdemeanor and was placed on three years' probation and ordered to undergo a nine-month alcohol program.
+On July 4, 2009, DeWitt was arrested and cited for DUI in El Segundo, California.
+At the police station, she was booked, cited, and released on her own recognizance.
+On May 27, 2010, she pleaded no contest to one count misdemeanor, was placed on three years' probation and was ordered to undergo a nine-month long alcoholism prevention program.
 She was also ordered to pay a $510 fine, plus penalty assessments.
 In exchange for her plea, a second misdemeanor count was dismissed.